chanzuckerberg/miniwdl/docs/runner_backends.md

 # `miniwdl run` container runtimes

 miniwdl's default Docker task runtime is recommended for production use.
 Users unable to employ the Docker daemon may configure miniwdl to use [Podman](https://podman.io/), [Singularity](https://sylabs.io/singularity/), or [udocker](https://indigo-dc.github.io/udocker/) instead (locally on Linux hosts only).
-Podman is the most similar to Docker, but also requires root privileges.
+Podman is the most compatible with Docker, but also requires root privileges.
 Singularity and udocker don't need to run as root, but impose a few other limitations.

 ## Podman (BETA)